Standard

 9.1.4 Detailing of tensile reinforcement

-9.1.5 Spacing of reinforcement and tendons
+9.1.5 Spacing of reinforcement, tendons and ducts

 9.2 Strength of slabs in shear